Building and maintaining a System of Intracellular Compartments: De novo cisternal assembly time

-\end{small} where, $K =C_2/d_1$.
-This gives various equivalent formulae for computing saddle-node delay.
+\end{small} where $K =C_2/d_1$.
+This provides several equivalent formulae for computing the saddle-node delay.
 Moreover, beyond a saddle-node bifurcation point (discriminant $\Delta < 0 $), indexed by $i$, we can look at the real and imaginary parts of the complex roots (fixed points) $R_i$, i.e., poles of the integrand in Eq.\,\eqref{eq:tdenovo_sat_3}.
-With fairly simple algebra, the small parameter for the $i^{th}$ saddle-node bifurcation, $x_i= \left(\frac{C_1 d_1{^2}}{4 a_0 C_2^2 v^2}\right)_i$, which is the ratio of the two factors in the discriminant of a quadratic polynomial, can be computed from the the real and imaginary parts of the fixed point, $R_i$
+With straightforward algebraic manipulations, we can see that the small parameter for the $i^{th}$ saddle-node bifurcation, $x_i= \left(\frac{C_1 d_1{^2}}{4 a_0 C_2^2 v^2}\right)_i$, which is the ratio of the two factors in the discriminant of a quadratic polynomial, can also be computed from the real and imaginary parts of the fixed point, $R_i$